agovindu21/UCSD-EnrollAI/README.md

 5. **Enter the course capacity (optional)**
     - Leave blank to use the historical average.

-The predictor will then analyze the inputs and provide an availability prediction.
+The predictor will then analyze the inputs and provide a prediction on how many seats will be available when your enrollment pass opens.

 ## Contributing